kostasx/live-html-preview-v2/README.md

 If a HTML file is open, a message is displayed on the Status Bar in bottom left.
 Click on it for side preview.
 * For side preview of JavaScript Flowchart, use the keybinding 'ctrl+q c' or press 'F1' and type "Show JS FlowChart"

+### Configuration

+By default, the HTML Preview window, has some default CSS styling applied to it according to the currently selected VSCode theme.
+For example, if a dark theme has been selected, the HTML preview window will have a default dark background and light text applied to it.
+If you want to override this behavior, you can check the (experimental) `Disable Web View Styling` setting.

 ### Development